Hungry for community and relationship, people are learning what the church is really about by firsthand participation.

 While this new group was experiencing church in a micro church model, a small group of us were serving with Chad and Chris Miller to start a new micro church, The Gathering, also in Lititz.
 One of the many strengths of The Gathering was its various discipleship groups.
 Every other week after we ate and worshipped together, we met in these small discipleship groups in different rooms of the house.
 Many found healing and freedom and grew as believers in Christ in these small groups, and future leaders were trained.

 With the planting of these two micro churches, we formed a new DOVE micro church network that is today called the House to House Micro Church Network.
 Over the next few years, leaders from The Gathering micro church were trained and sent out to start two new micro churches.
-The House to House Micro Church Network has now grown to twelve micro churches with more new micro churches on the horizon.
+The House to House Micro Church Network has now grown to sixteen micro churches with more new micro churches on the horizon.
 These micro churches meet on different evenings throughout the week.
 One meets on a Sunday morning.

 Each micro church reflects its own call and its own personality.
 One micro church focuses on outreach in a local park at least once every month, while another micro church focuses on helping people find freedom and healing from emotional wounds.
 Other micro churches focus on other areas of ministry like feeding the homeless, discipling new believers, or building a strong spiritual family.
 But the leaders of each micro church have a vision from the Lord to make disciples and train leaders who will also train leaders to start new micro churches in the future.